Now booking: February 2025

 Copywriter Bonnie, a white woman with long dark hair, wearing a black coat, is leaning against a wall covered in graffiti.
 The graffiti is brightly coloured geometric shapes.

-TWO: Content- what’s a content writer?
+TWO: So, what’s a content writer?

-What are some examples of content?
+What are some examples of content writing?

 • Blogs